Nat1405/Data-Logger-3/README.md

 ##Use
 * Will run upon serial connection, and will finish and upon keypress through serial monitor
-* If board loses power or is disconmected from serial during run, file should still be synced.
+* If board loses power or is disconnected from serial during run, file should still be synced.
 * Easy way to check if writing is that red light on SD board should flash with every run.
 * There will be some varience between time steps of about +3-4ms
 * If there are multiple tables in csv file, lowest one will contain newest data